ZeissS/velrok.github.io/source/_posts/2013-07-04-clojure-lesson-learned.markdown

 ## background

-I started programming Clojure about 3 month ago.
+I started programming Clojure about 5 month ago.
 So I am fairly new to the language.
 I'm using Clojure to write my master thesis, which is a recommendation engine for advertisement.
 When you start to build a recommendation engine stuff like [Mahout](http://mahout.apache.org/) can be a big help.
+But it's java :(, which is very unproductive to write.
-However who want to write java, if one can avoid it, right? ;) So I looked in jython and jruby, which enable you to write python and ruby respectively that runs on the JVM.
+So I looked into jython and jruby, which enable you to write python and ruby respectively, that runs on the JVM.
 Sadly neither did the trick.
 Jython is missing a simple way to bundle everything up in one uber.jar while jruby had some issues finding the correct constructor for one of the mahout classes :(.
 So I seized that opportunity to learn Clojure, and I regret not a second of it.

-I'm now using Clojure and [Leiningen](https://github.com/technomancy/leiningen) to program the project of my thesis.
+I'm now using Clojure and [Leiningen](https://github.com/technomancy/leiningen).
 I chose [Parallel Colt](http://incanter.org/docs/parallelcolt/api/) as my matrix library, where I use wrapper functions to provide a nicer Clojure interface.